 Keg erupted, scrabbling at the desk, ripping the blueprint violently off the board.
 Small bits tore, trapped under the gargoyles’ tight fists.
 “Get out!
 And take this infernal thing with you!”
 He was hysterical, shaking, and pale.
 He scrunched up the blueprint, throwing it at Meade.

 Trying to bring some calm back to the room, Meade said quietly, “Keg, what is it?”

 “I will have no head with this.
 Get out.
 Get out!”

-Meade had never seen the smith like this.
+Meade had never seen the smith so distressed.
 He knew pushing him for more information now would be a waste of time.
 He tucked the crushed sheet into one of the cavernous pockets of his greatcoat, shoved on his hat and swept up his satchel as he strode out.

 In the street though, he paused and looked back into the workshop.
 The room stood in shocked silence.
 Golden dust motes, disturbed by the unexpected rage and fear were drifting, searching for a place to settle once more.

-Beneath the table where he had collapsed, Keg was clutching his knees to his chest, rocking himself backwards and forwards, whimpering, tears rolling slowly down his face.
+Beneath the table where he had crawled, Keg was clutching his knees to his chest, rocking himself backwards and forwards, whimpering, tears sliding down his face.